qiskit-community/qiskit-experiments/CONTRIBUTING.md

 When it is time to release a new minor version of qiskit-experiments, we will:

+1. Run `tox run -erelnotes` to move the notes from the previous release into the main release notes file.
+2. Add a release notes prelude and any final release notes edits.
+3. Open a PR to `main` with the release notes updates.
-1. Create a new tag with the version number and push it to github
+4. Create a new `X.Y.0` tag from `main` and push it to github.
-2. Change the `main` version to the next release version.

 The release automation processes will be triggered by the new tag and perform the following steps: